RobertBurrellDonkin/library-management-system/README.md

 ## Simple JWT Authentication

-* Good security design requires knowledge, both of the technologies and the context.
+Good security design requires knowledge, both of the technologies and the context.
 A production quality JWT implementation rests on many assumptions.

-* Let's assume that this API will be accessed by other microservices, and that these microservices will be able to acquire JWT tokens independently.
-    * Perhaps from a third party service like Amazon Cognito, or
-    * by generating them.
+Let's assume that this API will be accessed by other microservices, and that these microservices will be able to acquire JWT tokens independently.
+Perhaps from a third party service like Amazon Cognito, or perhaps by generating them.

-* Spring Boot 3 recommends Spring Security.
-Spring Security is complex and sophisticated.
+Spring Boot 3 comes with Spring Security which is both complex and sophisticated.

-    * The spec does not explicitly include authorization.
-An approach based on using a simple HTTP filter without integration with Spring Security would satisfy the base requirements.
+The spec remains silent on authorization.
+An approach based on using a simple HTTP filter (without integration with Spring Security) would satisfy the base requirements.

-    * Let's assume that authorization based on the subject of the token will be needed at some later stage and go with a Spring Security based approach, accepting that it will be complex.
-    * Given the assumption that tokens will be minted by some third party - rather than by this microservice - in Spring Security terms we will be going down the PreAuthentication route and should adopt the PreAuthentication framework, even though it might appear a little unintuitive.
+Let's assume that authorization based on the subject of the token will be needed at some later stage and that integration with Spring Security is therefore worth the additional complexity.
+We assume that the JWT tokens will be issued by a third party (rather than this library management microservice).
+In Spring Security terms, this is we will be going down the PreAuthentication route and should adopt the PreAuthentication framework.

-* There are numerous ways that caller could supply JWT tokens.
+There are numerous ways that caller could supply JWT tokens.
 The conventional approach for RESTful APIs is to pass the JWT token as a Bearer token in an HTTP AUTHORIZATION header.
-    * Let's assume that this approach is appropriate.
+Let's assume that this approach is appropriate.

-* A JWT token consist of a payload and meta-data.
-The conventional design when JWT is used for authentication is to use the payload to pass claims with a signature in the meta-data.
-    * Let's assume that this approach is appropriate.
+A JWT token consists of a payload and meta-data.
+The conventional design when JWT is used for authentication is to use the payload for claims with a signature in the meta-data.
+Let's assume that this approach is appropriate.

-* JWT supports encryption to protect sensitive payloads.
-HTTPS would encrypt bearer tokens together with the rest of the headers.
-    * Let's assume that the tokens will not be encrypted.
+JWT supports encryption to protect sensitive payloads.
+HTTPS would encrypt bearer tokens together with the rest of the headers and so encryption at the token level would not be needed.
+Let's assume that the tokens will not be encrypted.

-* It is natural to map the Subject claimed by the token to the Spring Security Principal, though not always correct.
+It is natural to map the Subject claimed by the token to the Spring Security Principal, though not always correct.
-    * Let's assume that this is correct in this case.
+Let's assume that this is correct in this case.

-* JWT tokens typically include a claim about expiry.
+JWT tokens typically include a claim about expiry.
 When present, these should be enforced.
-    * Let's adopt Postel's Law and permit JWT tokens with signed subjects who are missing claims about expiry.
+Let's adopt Postel's Law and permit JWT tokens with signed subjects who are missing claims about expiry.

-* Given our assumption that authentication will be the responsibility of a third party, we should pass dummy credentials to Spring Security rather than extract claims from the token.
-    * Even if the token includes credential claims, there is no need for these to be known by this microservice.
+We assume responsibility for authentication lies with the third party.
+In this case, even if there are credential claims in the token, for security reasons we should pass dummy credentials to Spring Security rather than extract them from the token.
+Even if the token includes credential claims, there is no need for these to be known by
+      this microservice.

-* JWT supports a wide range of signature algorithms, both symmetric (shared secret) and asymmetric (public-private key).
+JWT supports a wide range of signature algorithms, both symmetric (shared secret) and asymmetric (public-private key).
 Key distribution is a difficult problem, configuration would be involved and extensive testing would be needed on a variety of platforms.
-    * As a compromise in the spirit of a lean proof of concept, the `secure` profile configures an RSA public key whose private key is included in the integration testing source code.
+As a compromise in the spirit of a lean proof of concept, the `secure` profile configures an RSA public key whose
+      private key
+      is included in the integration testing source code.